alimbeko/alimbeko.github.io/_posts/2015-03-20-weekly-meeting-minutes.md

 - **Master Thesis**
 	- Timeline: 2.25 months (March - May)

+Framing the problem with computable measures of the hypothesis based on the 4 points on XLP above.
+The framing should address the questions of why we need a simulation model and what are we going to measure.
+Try to come up with the specific outcomes, measure policy, use the dataset and comare it to real git data.

+Try to finish the framing of the problem within next week, explicitly state the measurements (costs, feelings, or other), then we have a more meaningful target of what the model is and what does it answer.

 **COMMITMENTS**

 *5 Minutes: Plans and schedules for future work and follow-ups*